 Constructor University Bremen – Germany

 What can I do next?

-The Political Science major at iCLA also prepares students for a smooth admission into graduate schools such as: Political Science, Public Administration, Law School, and Journalism.
+Political Science majors who graduate from iCLA can pursue careers in both Asia and globally such as: Public Administrators, Diplomats/Experts in International Relations, Nonprofits / Non-Governmental Organization Leaders, Journalists, Law Enforcement, Political Consultants, Community Organizers, and Research Analysts.
+The Political Science major at iCLA also prepares students for a smooth admission into graduate schools in fields such as: Political Science, Public Administration, Law, and Journalism.

 Message from the Program Director, Professor Ross Laratta:

 “Japan’s interests, identities, and institutions have both been shaped by and played a significant role in shaping the global order.
 As one of the most attractive, safe, and peaceful places to study, Japan can improve students’ employability, help them to see the world from different perspectives, and appreciate other cultures.
 The political science major in our liberal arts college equips students with the written and communication skills, critical thinking ability and informed judgement that lead to a broad understanding of the human condition.
 These are the necessary skills students need to develop as competent and responsible citizens.
 In this major, students study domestic and global policy and politics.
 This often means that they understand best practices in Japan and evaluate critically how they could be replicated in other parts of the world.
 They also learn of the challenges facing Japan, often ahead of other countries, and learn what domestic and international policies the Japanese Government is putting in place in order to confront them.
 Discussing politics inside and outside the classroom with other students from different cultures and making friends from all over the world are also important parts of maturing as a person at iCLA.”